flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 * Copy and save the Client ID for a later step
 * Generate a new client secret and save it for a later step

-## Host the serverless API with vercel
+## Host the serverless API with Vercel

 Kachery clients will communicate with your Kachery zone via a [serverless API](./serverless_functions.md) which will be hosted on [Vercel](https://vercel.com).
 You will need to set up for the deployment on your local system.